wpsocio/wptelegram/src/README.txt

 13. Post Edit Page (Block Editor)

 == Changelog ==

+= 3.0.10 =
+- Added explicit filter for post edit switch
+- Further improved logging for better troubleshooting
+- Updated FAQ section
+- Fixed the issue of settings not saved due to trailing slash redirects

 = 3.0.9 =
 - Fixed the upgrade for Post to Telegram rules